Maine Social Security Disability Lawyers

 Do I need a Social Security disability lawyer?

 There are four potential stages after a claim denial – reconsideration, a hearing with an Administrative Law Judge (ALJ), Appeals Council review and federal court.
 Whatever stage you have reached in your SSDI claim—even if you have yet to file one—our attorneys can help.
 We’ve been helping SSDI claimants for decades.
 Our lawyers can greatly improve your chances of success, while you focus on your health.

 An experienced SSDI lawyer can help determine the cause of the denial and can help you navigate the appeals process.
 Learn more about how we can help you with your SSDI claim.
-Contact us to schedule a free consultation with one of our Social Security disability lawyers.
-Our offices are located in Waterville and Portland.
+Contact us to schedule a consultation with one of our Social Security disability lawyers.
+Our offices are in Waterville and Portland.